When Should Family Visit Newborn Baby?

 And with this change comes a need to protect and honor your boundaries so you can be the best parent you can be.

-Of course we care and love our family members and friends who we want to be a part of our children’s lives.
-No question there, but, we are the ones who will be there day in and day out, night in and night out with our babies.
+Of course we care and love our close family members and friends who we want to be a part of our children’s lives.
+No question there, but, we are the ones who will be there day in and day out, night in and night out with our new babies.
 So we make the choices that are going to support ourselves and our little ones.
-And we can do this while still appreciating our family and friends by communicating our needs openly, clearly and kindly.
+And we can do this while still appreciating our family and friends by communicating our needs openly, clearly, and kindly.

 Leave a Reply